 The Action Fund supports off-campus community engagement projects proposed and led by students in direct collaboration with a local community-based organization.
 The projects all have action components, fulfilling unmet needs of Twin Cities’ communities, as well as learning/education components that promote reflection, meaning making, and sharing of lessons learned.
-Award amounts up to $2,500 or less are available per project.
+Award amounts up to $2,500 are available per project.

 Applications are reviewed on a revolving basis

 Typically, the last date to submit applications for fall is October 15 and for spring is February 15.
 Exceptions can be made on a case by case basis for time sensitive needs.

 Students will find out if their project was selected roughly two weeks after each deadline, and will have up to 12 months to complete their project (but can complete in a shorter timeline if they choose).
 We review applications on a rolling basis, including those completed after priority deadlines.